distribusion/retailer_api_documentation/source/includes/_marketing_carriers.md

 }
 ```

-This endpoint provides the list of marketing carriers with their trade name and code.
+Use this endpoint to retrieve all marketing carriers available for your API credentials.
+Each entry includes a unique marketing carrier id as well as a trade name that should be displayed to customers.

 ### HTTP Request

-`GET api.distribusion.com/retailers/v4/marketing_carriers`
+Prod: `GET api.distribusion.com/retailers/v4/marketing_carriers`
+Demo: `GET api.demo.distribusion.com/retailers/v4/marketing_carriers`

 ### Errors